malteschoen/foamextendv4/README.md

 # i just wanna try the heat-sink stuff
 * excellent!
 * before you go ahead, you'll need to compile wDissipationTempConcentrationResidenceBlockageSinkTauSimpleFoamV4FE.
-  *  go to applications/solvers/incompressible/wDissipationTempConcentrationResidenceBlockageSinkTauSimpleFoamV4FE
+  *  go to 'applications/solvers/incompressible/wDissipationTempConcentrationResidenceBlockageSinkTauSimpleFoamV4FE'
-  *  run wmake
+  *  run 'wmake'
 * then head for the tutorialHeatSink folder
 * having arrived there, follow the local readMe instructions